craftcms/cms/docs/testing/testing-craft/queue.md

 - The second argument is any arguments that must be passed into your job.

 ::: tip
-Underneath Craft simply runs your job via `Craft::$app->queue`.
+Underneath Craft simply runs your job via `Craft::$app->getQueue()`.
 All methods and actions your job should perform on i.e. the database will thus be performed as normal.
 :::

 ## Checking queue data
-// TODO: Implement assert methods for Queue and document these.